 Amount: The amount refunded is based on when the student’s written notice of withdrawal is received, as indicated below (application fees are non-refundable).
 ICA charges are not considered Miscellaneous Fees.

 Time Frame for Refund: Refund made within 7 working days from effective date of withdrawal (if this is different from date of receipt of notice).

-Students have a 7-working days cooling off period after signing the contract, during which they are entitled to get the Highest Percentage Refund according to Schedule D in the Student Contract of the fees already paid if the student submits a written notice of withdrawal to the PEI within the cooling-off period, regardless of whether the Student has started the course or not.
+Cooling Off Period: Students have a 7-working day cooling off period after signing the contract, during which they are entitled to get the Highest Percentage according to Schedule D in the Student Contract of the fees already paid if the student submits a written notice of withdrawal to the PEI within the cooling-off period, regardless of whether the Student has started the course or not.
 The 7-working days will start

 Course deferments are only allowed for local students.
 Student who wish to defer must submit a Request for Deferment.
 Deferment is reviewed on a case-by-case basis and will normally granted for medical reasons, national service and other valid reasons.
 Documented proof must be attached to the Request for Deferment.
 There will be no refund of course fees in the case of deferments.
 International students may not defer.
 Instead, they must withdraw from the course and if they wish to continue their studies at a later stage, they must reapply to study at the School in accordance with the application procedures for international students.